Analyzing Pactiv Evergreen (NASDAQ:PTVE) and Reynolds Consumer Products (NASDAQ:REYN)

 |2.89

-Pactiv Evergreen presently has a consensus target price of $17.36, indicating a potential upside of 22.84%.
-Reynolds Consumer Products has a consensus target price of $36.18, indicating a potential upside of 20.61%.
-Given Pactiv Evergreen’s higher possible upside, research analysts clearly believe Pactiv Evergreen is more favorable than Reynolds Consumer Products.
+Pactiv Evergreen presently has a consensus price target of $17.36, indicating a potential upside of 17.52%.
+Reynolds Consumer Products has a consensus price target of $36.18, indicating a potential upside of 21.46%.
+Given Reynolds Consumer Products’ stronger consensus rating and higher probable upside, analysts plainly believe Reynolds Consumer Products is more favorable than Pactiv Evergreen.

 |Pactiv Evergreen